 - Lions Club of Florida - (LIONS) - Helen Keller challenged Lions to become her Knights of the Blind in 1925.
 Their motto is "We Serve".

 - National Federation of the Blind of Florida (NFBF) - NFBF is not an organization speaking for the blind, it is the blind speaking for themselves.

 - Florida Alliance for Assistive Services and Technology (External Link) - Our Mission is to improve the quality of life for all Floridians with disabilities through advocacy and awareness activities that increase access to and acquisition of assistive services and technology.

-- Hadley School for the Blind (External Link) - Promotes independent living through lifelong, distance education programs for people who are blind or visually impaired, their families and blindness service providers.
+- Hadley Institute for the Blind and Visually Impaired (External Link) - Promotes independent living through lifelong, distance education programs for people who are blind or visually impaired, their families and blindness service providers.

 The content for these pages was provided by member(s) of these organizations.
 Links to their websites have been added so you can learn more.

 Division of Blind Services